kby-ai/IDCardRecognition-Docker/README.md

 https://docs.kby-ai.com/help/product/id-card-sdk

 ### Postman
-  To test the API, you can use Postman.
+  To test the `API`, you can use `Postman`.
 Here are the endpoints for testing:
-  - Test with an image file: Send a POST request to http://18.221.33.238:8082/idcard_recognition
+  - Test with an image file: Send a `POST` request to `http://18.221.33.238:8082/idcard_recognition`.
-  - Test with a base64-encoded image: Send a POST request to http://18.221.33.238:8082/idcard_recognition_base64
+  - Test with a `base64-encoded` image: Send a `POST` request to `http://18.221.33.238:8082/idcard_recognition_base64`.

-    You can download the Postman collection to easily access and use these endpoints. [click here](https://github.com/kby-ai/IDCardRecognition-Docker/tree/main/postman/kby-ai-idcard.postman_collection.json)
+    You can download the `Postman` collection to easily access and use these endpoints. [click here](https://github.com/kby-ai/IDCardRecognition-Docker/tree/main/postman/kby-ai-idcard.postman_collection.json)

     ![image](https://github.com/kby-ai/IDCardRecognition-Docker/assets/125717930/0ec93826-76d7-47a7-9065-6bd353bc79b3)

 ## SDK License

-This project uses KBY-AI's Face Recognition Server SDK, which requires a license per machine.
+This project uses `KBY-AI`'s `ID card recognition server SDK`, which requires a license per machine.

 - The code below shows how to use the license: https://github.com/kby-ai/IDCardRecognition-Docker/blob/9f8138fa83d39a80a95e71b52048dbfc6579558c/app.py#L14-L25

-- To request the license, please provide us with the machine code obtained from the "getMachineCode" function.
+- To request the license, please provide us with the `machine code` obtained from the `getMachineCode` function.

 #### Please contact us:</br>
 🧙`Email:` contact@kby-ai.com</br>